 Hemodynamic studies following intravenous dosing in patients with coronary artery disease and normal or moderately abnormal left ventricular function have shown significant increases in ejection fraction and cardiac output with no significant change, or a small decrease, in left ventricular end-diastolic pressure (LVEDP).
 There is evidence that nicardipine hydrochloride increases blood flow.
 Coronary dilatation induced by nicardipine hydrochloride injection improves perfusion and aerobic metabolism in areas with chronic ischemia, resulting in reduced lactate production and augmented oxygen consumption.
 In patients with coronary artery disease, nicardipine hydrochloride injection, administered after beta-blockade, significantly improved systolic and diastolic left ventricular function.

-“Coronary steal” has not been observed during treatment with nicardipine hydrochloride injection.
-(Coronary steal is the detrimental redistribution of coronary blood flow in patients with coronary artery disease from underperfused areas toward better perfused areas.)
+“Coronary steal” has not been observed during treatment with nicardipine hydrochloride injection (Coronary steal is the detrimental redistribution of coronary blood flow in patients with coronary artery disease from underperfused areas toward better perfused areas.)
 Nicardipine hydrochloride injection has been shown to improve systolic shortening in both normal and hypokinetic segments of myocardial muscle.
 Radionuclide angiography has confirmed that wall motion remained improved during increased oxygen demand.
 (Occasional patients have developed increased angina upon receiving oral nicardipine.
 Whether this represents coronary steal in these patients, or is the result of increased heart rate and decreased diastolic pressure, is not clear.)

 In patients with coronary artery disease, nicardipine hydrochloride injection improves left ventricular diastolic distensibility during the early filling phase, probably due to a faster rate of myocardial relaxation in previously underperfused areas.
 There is little or no effect on normal myocardium, suggesting the improvement is mainly by indirect mechanisms such as afterload reduction and reduced ischemia.
 Nicardipine hydrochloride injection has no negative effect on myocardial relaxation at therapeutic doses.
 The clinical benefits of these properties have not yet been demonstrated.

 In general, no detrimental effects on the cardiac conduction system have been seen with nicardipine hydrochloride injection.
 During acute electrophysiologic studies, it increased heart rate and prolonged the corrected QT interval to a minor degree.
 It did not affect sinus node recovery or SA conduction times.
-The PA, AH, and HV intervals1 or the functional and effective refractory periods of the atrium were not prolonged.
+The PA, AH, and HV intervals* or the functional and effective refractory periods of the atrium were not prolonged.
 The relative and effective refractory periods of the His-Purkinje system were slightly shortened.

-*1 PA = conduction time from high to low right atrium; AH = conduction time from low right atrium to His bundle deflection, or AV nodal conduction time; HV = conduction time through the His bundle and the bundle branch-Purkinje system.
+*PA = conduction time from high to low right atrium; AH = conduction time from low right atrium to His bundle deflection, or AV nodal conduction time; HV = conduction time through the His bundle and the bundle branch-Purkinje system.

 When nicardipine hydrochloride injection was given to mild to moderate hypertensive patients with moderate degrees of renal impairment, significant reduction in glomerular filtration rate (GFR) and effective renal plasma flow (RPF) was observed.
 No significant differences in liver blood flow were observed in these patients.
 A significantly lower systemic clearance and higher area under the curve (AUC) were observed.